IBM/cpd-cli/cpd30-install.md

-# Cloud Pak for Data Installation on Openshift Container Platform 4.3
+# Cloud Pak for Data Installation on Openshift 4.3

 Cloud Pak for Data Offers 60-day trial on Red Hat MarketPlace.
 To access the trial software, a valid Cloud Pak for Data entitlement subscription is required to connect to IBM Cloud Pak registry.